Feature request #11008

 It is a design choice but I think it would be nicer if one could ommit writing $geometry when possible

-#4 Updated by Nyall Dawson almost 9 years ago
+#4 Updated by Nyall Dawson about 9 years ago